Professional Tennis Court Cleaning - Without the Risk

 The same way mold & algae eat through the stain on your deck or the paint on your house, allowing it to sit on the acrylic coating of your tennis court will “eat away” at the finish, significantly reduce court life.

-Cleaning is only a fraction of the resurfacing cost; so proper, annual cleaning and routine maintenance will help extend the life of your court, and ultimately save your HOA money.
+Cleaning is only a fraction of the resurfacing cost; so proper, annual cleaning and routine maintenance will help extend the life of your court, and ultimately save you money.

 Tennis courts should have leaves and debris blown off daily or weekly (especially during pollen season), and use court rollers to squeegee out any sitting water on courts after each rain.
 A light, maintenance cleaning using some soap and bristle brushes should be done at least quarterly.
 Combined, these actions will reduce the likelihood of mold and mildew forming, which is what “eats away” at the court and decreases its life span.